 - 2)) Approval Process - a)) The department chairperson will consult with the applicant and other appropriate members of the department to evaluate requests in terms of planning, personnel needs, phased retirement plan costs, space and support requirements for the applicant and potential replacement(s), and other pertinent factors. - b)) The chairperson will submit a report of the department's recommendation and a preliminary listing of the proposed contract terms to the Dean.
 This report will be accompanied by the faculty member's original written request. - c)) The Dean will review the original written request, the proposed contract terms, and the departmental recommendation and will forward it, together with a recommendation, to the Provost and Vice President for Academic Affairs. - d)) The Provost and Vice President for Academic Affairs will make a determination based on the facts and merits of the recommendations.
 The decision of the Provost and Vice President for Academic Affairs is final.
 Only the Provost and Vice President for Academic Affairs may authorize exception to the provisions of the Phased Retirement Policy.
-Any exception to the policy must be in writing and signed by the Provost and Vice President for Academic Affairs and the faculty member requesting phased retirement. - e)) In the consideration for approval, should the decision be made not to forward or approve the applicant's request, such decision will be communicated as promptly as feasible for the benefit of planning by the applicant.

-BRADLEY UNIVERSITY Phased Retirement Agreement
+Any exception to the policy must be in writing and signed by the Provost and e)) In the consideration for approval, should the decision be made not to forward or approve the applicant's request, such decision will be communicated as promptly as feasible for the benefit of planning by the applicant.
+BRADLEY UNIVERSITY Phased Retirement Agreement the participant) and Bradley University hereby enter into an agreement under which the participant will enter phased retirement under the University's Phased Retirement Policy.
+The participant and the University hereby agree that: